 We now move to consider the spin quantum many-body Hamiltonian and extract its parameters from the non-local correlators.
 In the single particle case, the change in chemical potential allow extracting information of the non-local correlators for a ground-state-dependent state.
 For the quantum spin model a chemical potential is however not present, and its role is replaced by a external magnetic field.
 The tunability of the magnetic field $B$ in the Hamiltonian allows us to use the static spin correlator as training data for the NN, and its change with the magnetic field provides the non-trivial information required to perform Hamiltonian learning.
 By varying the magnetic field and examining the spin correlators across different sites within the chain, we can generate detailed spatial and magnetic field-dependent data, either by sweeping over the magnetic field in the z-direction (Fig.~\ref{fig:pic3}ac) or the x-direction (Fig.~\ref{fig:pic3}bd).
 In Fig.~\ref{fig:pic3}a, we show the evolution of the static correlators for different samples, illustrating how the presence of the central spin-1 impurity affects the magnetic excitations across the chain with and without the presence of magnetic noise.
 Essentially, these images act like fingerprints for specific Hamiltonian parameters, allowing the NN to learn how changes in the magnetic field and spin configurations relate to the underlying Hamiltonian.

 Both directions of the magnetic field reflect a non-trivial evolution of the group state, and for our purpose any of those will enable us to perform Hamiltonian learning.
 In the configuration with $B_x$, the static spin correlator shows distinct correlation peaks centered around the middle impurity site, which are more symmetric and localized in the noiseless data.
 When noise is introduced, the clarity of these features decreases but remains discernible.
 Compared to the $B_z$ configuration, the $B_x$ field produces different correlation patterns, reflecting the anisotropic nature of the system.
-Both configurations demonstrate that, although noise impacts the sharpness of the data, key features near the impurity site are robust enough to be used for further analysis, such as training neural networks to infer Hamiltonian parameters.
+Both configurations demonstrate that, although noise impacts the sharpness of the data, key features near the impurity site are robust enough to be used for further analysis, such as training NNs to infer Hamiltonian parameters.

-In Fig.~\ref{fig:pic5}b, the fidelity of the spin chain model parameters \( J_2 \), \( J_z \), and \( J_{DM} \) is presented as a function of the noise level \( W \) for the case where the magnetic field \( B \) is applied along the \( z \)-direction.
-This comparison includes three scenarios: perfect data,$\Delta_B^2 = 0.05$ and $\Delta_B^2 = 0.1$ magnetic noise level.
-As observed with the fermionic chain, the fidelity decreases with increasing noise levels.
-The robustness of \( J_2 \) and \( J_z \) is evident, maintaining high fidelity even with $\Delta_B^2 = 0.1$ up to \( W = 2 \).
-However, \( J_{DM} \) shows greater sensitivity to noise, with fidelity dropping significantly as the noise increases, highlighting the stronger impact of noise on learning this parameter.
-Additionally, magnetic noise broadly diminishes fidelity across all parameters, underscoring its significant effect on model performance.
+In Fig.~\ref{fig:pic5}b, we present the fidelity of the spin chain model parameters \( J_2 \), \( J_z \), and \( J_{DM} \) as a function of the noise level \( W \) when the magnetic field \( B \) is applied along the \( z \)-direction.
+This analysis includes three scenarios: perfect data, $\Delta_B^2 = 0.05$, and $\Delta_B^2 = 0.1$ magnetic noise level.
+As observed with the fermionic chain, fidelity decreases with increasing noise.
+The parameters \( J_2 \) and \( J_z \) exhibit robustness, maintaining high fidelity even for $\Delta_B^2 = 0.1$ up to \( W = 2 \).
+Conversely, \( J_{DM} \) is more sensitive, with a sharp fidelity drop at higher noise levels, highlighting its stronger susceptibility to perturbations.
+In general, magnetic noise further reduces fidelity across all parameters, confirming its substantial impact on learning accuracy.